Samizo-AITL/vi-control-asic-sky130/docs/03_rtl_pid.md

 e[n] = V_{\text{ref}}[n] - V[n]
 $$

-Current $I[n]$ is available as an input and can be incorporated for advanced control strategies.
+Current $I[n]$ is provided as an input and can be incorporated into more advanced control laws, such as:

+- current limiting
+- feed-forward compensation
+- multi-loop control

+In this chapter, the **voltage error form** is used for clarity.

 ---

-## 🧠 Internal Registers
+## 🧠 Internal State Registers

-The PID core maintains the following state:
+The PID core maintains explicit state registers:

 - `e_prev` : previous error $e[n-1]$
 - `i_acc`  : integral accumulator $\sum e[n]$

-All registers are updated synchronously.
+These states are:

+- fully visible in RTL
+- synchronously updated
+- reset deterministically

+There are **no implicit or hidden states**.

 ---

-## 🏗 RTL Structure
+## 🏗 RTL Pipeline Structure

-The PID core consists of four conceptual stages:
+The PID core can be conceptually divided into four stages:

-1. Error calculation
+1. **Error computation**
+   $e[n] = V_{\text{ref}}[n] - V[n]$

-2. Proportional / Integral / Derivative computation
+2. **P / I / D term computation**
+   Fixed-point multiply operations

-3. Summation and saturation
+3. **Summation and scaling**
+   Alignment and right-shift

-4. Output register
+4. **Output register**
+   Registered control output

-Each stage is implemented using simple combinational logic followed by registers.
+Each stage uses simple combinational logic followed by registers.

+No multi-cycle or variable-latency operations are used.

 ---

 ## 🧾 Reference Verilog Implementation

-The following code illustrates a **minimal PID core** for educational purposes.
+The following code illustrates a **minimal PID core** intended for educational purposes.

 ```verilog
 module pid_core (